newlogic/smartscanner-core/README.md

-# mlkitlibrary
+# id-pass-smart-scanner-core
-The repository for the MLKit Library to be used with the Base MLKit project
+The repository for the core Library to be used with the Base MLKit project of the ID Pass smart scanner